Roaming dogs and dog welfare

-Our Animal Management team has extensive experience working with dogs of all dispositions, sizes and behaviours.
+Our Animal Management team has experience working with dogs of all breeds, sizes, and behaviours.
 Our team members are trained and skilled in responding to the varied types of situations that they are called upon to handle.

 Safe ways to enter properties

 - Before entering a property, peek over a fence or gate and check for signs that a dog might live there.
 Signs that might mean a dog lives at the property include: dog poo on the ground, dog dishes, leads or chains, chew toys, bones.